smartystreets/cle/README.md

 command := commandLineEditor.ReadInput("Enter something: ")
 ```

-#### Options
+### Options
 Specify any number of comma separated options in `NewCLE()`

+#### Command History File
- * Enable command history load/save.
+Enable command history load/save.
 If file is specified, the command history is loaded
 automatically when `NewCLE()` is called.
 You must explicitly save the history as shown below.
 ```
 commandLineEditor := cle.NewCLE(cle.HistoryFile("/tmp/cle_history.txt"))